Skip Top Navigation

 Peroxide forming chemicals should have a peroxide label on them and be tested for peroxides per the chart (often annually) and before distilling or concentrating.
 Failure to label testing and manage inventory can lead to a potentially dangerous explosive situation, and require dedicated costly high hazard stabilization waste disposal.

-Old, unknown age, poor condition, or crystalized peroxide formers (inside bottle or under cap) should not be opened or moved as they may pose an explosion risk.
+Old, unknown age, poor condition, or crystallized peroxide formers (inside bottle or under cap) should not be opened or moved as they may pose an explosion risk.
 Notify Hank Grotewold@uhcl.edu for those high hazard waste pickup needs.

 Waste Training